3 Reasons Social Justice Advocates Join Teach For America

 January 9, 2020

 Social justice advocates like activist DeRay Mckesson (New York City ’07), education champion Michelle Rhee (Baltimore ’92), TED Talk speaker Clint Smith (D.C.
 Region ’11), and social entrepreneur Reyna Montoya (Phoenix ’14) joined Teach For America to turn their passion into action.
-By allowing their core values and convictions to lead them in the classroom, these culture shifters were able to launch successful social justice careers.
+By allowing their core values and convictions to lead them in the classroom, these culture shifters were able to launch successful careers in social justice.

 Find and Fuel Your Passion